A new study by the University of Cambridge has found that economic growth and prosperity is causing some languages to die out.

 TJC offers an extensive global network of professional & experienced multilingual translators, proof-readers and interpreters.
 We also have academic researchers, specialists and speakers, who are all native speakers of over 100 languages.
-Our expert translators can assist you with medical and stem cell research and aid communication with overseas collaborators to support the process.
+Our expert translators and interpreters are based all over the globe and can assist you with projects of all kinds.

 Members of: ATC, ITI, Proz

 See our LinkedIn profile or visit us on Twitter